The greybeards and the second sell-out of the #openweb

 Let’s begin from a traditional liberal framing: Most social interactions should be OPEN, some private or sensitive interactions may be CLOSED.

 This isn’t radical.
-It’s been a functional principle across free societies.
+It’s been a functional principle across free societies for the last century.
 But in our current digital culture, this simple framing is often flipped or ignored.
-Many developers, activists, and even funders uncritically push for closure, often in the name of privacy, safety and control, without recognizing what’s lost when everything becomes closed.
+Many developers, activists, and even funders uncritically push for closure, often in the name of privacy, safety and control, without recognizing what’s lost when everything closes.

-The power of OPEN is all good forms of social power and progress come from open processes:
+The power of OPEN is in all good forms of social power, and progress comes from open processes:

 Transparency builds trust.